Processes of River Erosion, Transport, and Deposition

 This set of animations from the Community Surface Dynamics Modeling System (CSDMS) group contains 16 movies of various river processes.
 Movies include meander formation, floodplain evolution, floods, river engineering, landscape evolution, dams and more.

-Saltation Closeup, Kansas State University (more info)
+Saltation Closeup, Kansas State University ( This site may be offline. )

 This QuickTime movie illustrates stream bed load transport.
 The process of saltation is especially apparent.
 Note how the collision of one grain will set another into motion.
 Because the animation can be paused and rewound, it is easy to view saltation.